Positive Train Control

 To view detailed information, click on the timeline to enlarge.

-The graphic below is a summary of current PTC implementation status broken down by major installation categories, as reported in each railroad’s quarterly update on PTC implementation progress.
+The graphic below is a summary of current PTC implementation status broken down by major implementation categories, as reported in each railroad’s quarterly update on PTC implementation progress.

 The graphic below provides a summary of current overall PTC implementation status collectively by freight and passenger railroads.